alexs2112/TerminalHero/README.md

 - Save and Load Level Up Handler, will need to reference each stored companion that has already been pickled
 	- Currently this is just the player, so we also need to handle all party members as party members are pickled under player
 	- Once we can store companions away, this will need to be slightly revisited
-- Fix Escape scren for loading, allow loading from non-world screens,
+- Fix Escape screen for loading, allow loading from non-world screens,
   - World may need to be decoupled from Game
   - You can only Save from World, Dungeons, Area, you can Load from anywhere
 - Load the player in the correct area